New update · CRETE Playtest update for 6 October 2025

-- Fixed some particles that could provoke a crash in AMD cards (If you see more, please report them in our Discord).
+- Fixed some particle effects that could hit performance in AMD cards.

 New update